Columbus Hikes The Best Parks in Columbus, Ohio by JetSettingFools.com

 View of Hayden Falls in Dublin, Ohio

-If you are looking for hikes near Dublin, Ohio, then we highly recommend seeking out Hayden Run Falls (Trailhead MAP).
-It is one of the best waterfalls in Columbus, Ohio, streaming 35 feet into the gorge.
+If you are looking for nature near Dublin, Ohio, then we highly recommend seeking out Hayden Run Falls (MAP).
+It’s also one of the best waterfalls in Columbus, Ohio, streaming 35 feet into the gorge.

-Not necessarily the best place for hiking near Columbus, Ohio anymore (they have built a boardwalk and viewpoint in an effort to protect the ecosystem), it is an absolutely gorgeous piece of nature!
+Not necessarily a top place for hiking near Columbus, Ohio anymore (they have built a boardwalk and viewpoint in an effort to protect the ecosystem), it’s still an absolutely gorgeous scene!

-Other parks in Dublin, Ohio are Indian Run Falls, which features cascading waterfalls and nature trails, and Scioto Park, which sits on the Scioto River and has a 12-foot-tall statue dedicated to Native American Chief Leatherlips.
+Other great parks in Dublin, Ohio are Indian Run Falls, with cascading waterfalls and nature trails, and Scioto Park, which features a picnic area and a 12-foot-tall statue of Native American Chief Leatherlips.

 More Ohio Parks for Hiking